Enver Gjokaj: Career

 Beginning in 2009, Gjokaj played the role of Victor on the TV series Dollhouse.
 His character, whose real name is Anthony Ceccoli, is an "Active" (or "doll") inside the Dollhouse, taking on multiple personalities through the process of highly technological imprinting of memories.
 His identical twin brother Demir guest starred alongside Gjokaj in a dream sequence in a second-season episode of Dollhouse.

 Gjokaj has since appeared in the films The Express: The Ernie Davis Story alongside Dennis Quaid, Taking Chance with Kevin Bacon, and Eagle Eye opposite Shia LaBeouf.
 Prior to his series regular role on Dollhouse, he appeared in the made-for-TV film Filthy Gorgeous and also had a recurring role on the television series The Book of Daniel.
 He also guest starred in episodes of Law & Order: Criminal Intent, Community, and The Unit.

 Gjokaj has appeared in Emergence as Agent Ryan Brooks, in NCIS: Hawai'i as Navy Captain Joe Milius and in Resident Alien as Joseph in recurring capacities.

 Gjokaj has made multiple appearances in the Marvel Cinematic Universe.
-In 2012, Gjokaj made an appearance in The Avengers as a New York City police officer.
-He starred in the two seasons of Agent Carter (2015–2016) as Strategic Scientific Reserve (SSR) Agent Daniel Sousa.
-He went on to reprise the role of Sousa in the final season of Agents of S.H.I.E.L.D.
+In 2012, he made an appearance in The Avengers as a New York City police officer.
+He later starred in the two seasons of Agent Carter (2015–2016) as Strategic Scientific Reserve (SSR) Agent Daniel Sousa.
+He went on to reprise this role in the final season of Agents of S.H.I.E.L.D.
 (2020).

 In 2012, Gjokaj was awarded a patent for a focusing system for motion picture cameras.

 In 2023, Gjokaj joined the cast of Invasion as Clark Evans.